lukemoderwell/mariemont/about.md

 position: 1
 hero_image: "/uploads/about.jpg"
 hasHero: true
-heading: Welcome To Mariemont Church
+heading: Who We Are
 lead_in: We are a church community that is learning to live and love in Jesus.
-Join us every Sunday morning at 9:00 or 11:00 for a time of worship and teaching.
-Whether you are exploring what it means to have a relationship with Jesus or have already started that journey, there is a place for you here.
 layout: page
 ---